seqizz/loose/README.md

 ### TODO

 Todo is tracked on my [issues](https://git.gurkan.in/gurkan/loose/issues) page.
+Although I am a happy user of my own solution, this is more like a wishlist :)